182 Wing Technology Center

 - Assist faculty, staff, and departments in the development and implementation of face-to-face and online courses that employ effective instructional design principles including, but not limited to, effective course design and review, implementation of quality assessment materials, integration of active learning techniques, writing and measuring learning objectives, creative approaches to ensuring students learning, and integration of appropriate technologies.

-In addition the Instructional Designer is there to have open conversations about effective teaching strategies and to help faculty and academic staff think strategically about how and why courses are designed and delivered, along with how to review and revise courses based on lessons learned.
+In addition the Instructional Designers are there to have open conversations about effective teaching strategies and to help faculty and academic staff think strategically about how and why courses are designed and delivered, along with how to review and revise courses based on lessons learned.
 Working with an Instructional Designer can take place at any stage of the course delivery process – before teaching the course for the first time, while teaching a course, and after teaching a course.
 Working with an Instructional Designer can open the door to new approaches to course delivery and allow for broader thinking about ways to enhance courses for the ultimate purpose of student learning.

 Teaching and Learning Activities